 If you have a dull, unbearable pain in your tooth, or your tooth feels excessively sensitive to hot and cold foods, it may be infected or damaged.
 This condition can be addressed with root canal therapy.

-At Complete Dental Health LLC, in Albany, Oregon, our experienced dentists can perform root canal treatments to save the impaired tooth to prevent the spread of infection and avoid an extraction.
-After the treatment, we will place a restoration over the treated tooth to reinstate its original appearance and strength.
+At Marine Hills Dentistry in Federal Way, Washington, our experienced dentist can perform root canal treatments to save the impaired tooth, prevent the spread of infection, and avoid extraction.
+After the treatment, we will place a restoration over the treated tooth to restore its original appearance and strength.request an appointment

 What Is a Root Canal Treatment?

-Root canal procedures are one of the most standard dental therapies.
-It is performed on teeth that have been severely compromised, allowing bacteria to access the soft core of the tooth called the pulp where the nerve endings are situated.
+Root canal procedures are among the most common dental therapies.
+They are performed on teeth that have been severely compromised, allowing bacteria to access the soft core of the tooth called the pulp where the nerve endings are situated.
 The root canal procedure involves the removal of the pulp and replacing it with a medicated material.
-The tooth will be renovated to its original appearance using restorative appliances like crowns.
-After treatment, the tooth will still be healthy and functional, only less sensitive to temperature than earlier as the nerve has been removed.

 When Do You Need a Root Canal?

-The dental pulp can become infected when the dentine layers and the tooth's outer enamel get damaged, exposing the soft interior.
+The dental pulp can become infected when the dentine layer and the tooth’s enamel get damaged, exposing the soft interior.
 This usually happens due to cavities, cracks, fractures, or injuries.
-At times the damage can be too minor to be visible to the naked eye.
+At times, the damage can be too minor to be visible to the naked eye.
 The symptoms of a root canal infection may include the following:

 - Swollen or tender gums